Sprint Backlog 10

 At present we need to go to the shell to bootstrap.
 It would be easier if we just had a button in Qt for this.
 Actually we probably need a little wizard which takes you through choosing an initial population etc.

-Some analysis on this via gemini:
+Some analysis on this via Gemini:

 - we should call this "Data Provisioning".
 The wizard could be the data provisioning wizard.